morgante/morgante/fitness/phase1.md

 - M2: I will engage on social activity at least once a week.
 It cannot be school or work-related.

 ## Process
 At the end of each week, a log will be written and committed to this repository.
 It will include information on my current weight, eating habits, exercise habits, and overall wellbeing.
+This weekly review will be held on Saturday afternoon.

 It will make a holistic evaluation of my progress.
 If I am failing to progress towards my goals, this phase plan will be altered to improve my progress.
 If I am feeling good about progress, I will move to phase 2, which will be drafted to include additional methods of fitness improvement.
 Phase 2 will also be automatically triggered if my weight falls to 265 lbs.